-Other Elementary & Secondary School Education Administrator Job Titles
+Types of Elementary and Secondary School Education Administrator

 - Title I Director

-Are There Job Opportunities for Elementary and Secondary School Education Administrators?
+Job Opportunities for Elementary and Secondary School Education Administrators

 There were about 251,300 jobs for Elementary and Secondary School Education Administrator in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Elementary and Secondary School Education Administrator by 2026.
-Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.
+The BLS estimates 21,200 yearly job openings in this field.

 The states with the most job growth for Elementary & Secondary School Education Administrator are Utah, Nevada, and Texas.
 Watch out if you plan on working in Connecticut, Vermont, or Maine.
 These states have the worst job growth for this type of profession.